Flexible working: HR guide

 Informal requests for flexible working and other potential claims

-There is nothing to preclude employees from making informal flexible working requests and no minimum length of service is required.
+There is nothing to preclude employees from making informal flexible working requests.

 Employees who make requests, whether under the statutory scheme or on an informal basis, could have other potential claims such as for discrimination.